 This is what people cry as soon as you point to their sin.
 “You’re judging me!
 The bible says you shouldn’t judge others!”
-In fact, the bible says we can judge if our own house is in order.
+In fact, the Bible says we can judge if our own house is in order.
+(More on this later.)
 Second, it is not us, per se, who are doing the judging; it is the Word of God.
 Note:

 The word of God is living and active.
 Sharper than any double-edged sword, it penetrates even to dividing soul and spirit, joints and marrow; it judges the thoughts and attitudes of the heart.
 Nothing in all creation is hidden from God’s sight.
 Everything is uncovered and laid bare before the eyes of him to whom we must give account.
 (Heb 4:12-13)

 Jesus said you can judge but only after you’ve cleaned up your own act.
 His words, “do not judge so that you will not be judged,” (Matt 7:1) need to be taken in context.
 He defines judgment with a humorous illustration: